 The chair will provide written notification to the candidate of the chair's recommendation and will also meet with any candidate who has received a negative recommendation from the departmental committee or the department chair.
 The candidate may, at this point, withdraw the application; if not withdrawn, the file will be submitted to the college committee.
 In any case in which the department chair is a candidate for tenure and/or promotion, the chair's file will be forwarded directly from the departmental committee to the college committee.
-If, however, the department chair is not recommended by the departmental committee for tenure and/or promotion, the chair of the departmental committee will notify the department chair so that the candidate may have the option of withdrawing the application.
+If, however, the department chair is not recommended by the departmental committee for tenure and/or promotion, the chair of the departmental committee for tenure and/or promotion, the chair of the departmental committee will notify the department chair so that the candidate may have the option of withdrawing the application.